-This year, The Wall Street Journal printed an article by Leslie Know about Jim Donald’s bold approach to encouraging risk-taking.
+Several years ago, The Wall Street Journal printed an article by Leslie Know about Jim Donald’s bold approach to encouraging risk-taking.
 When he took over Extended Stay America, the hotel chain was emerging from bankruptcy and employees were immobilized by concern over losing their jobs.
-His response was to give “everyone a safety net: He created a batch of miniature ‘Get Out of Jail, Free’ cards, and is gradually handing them out to his 9,000 employees.
+His response was to give “everyone a safety net: He created a batch of miniature ‘Get Out of Jail, Free’ cards, and gradually handed them out to his 9,000 employees.
 All they had to do, he told them, was call in the card when they took a big risk on behalf of the company — no questions asked.”

 Bold steps like this send an unambiguous message to employees and provide the impetus for individual behaviors and organizational cultures to change.
 But the stuff of legends and WSJ-worthy acts aren’t the only way to encourage risk-taking.

 The ability to take intelligent risks can be cultivated just like other desirable employee behaviors using some less bold and, what some might consider, more basic change strategies.
 Consider the following: